vasishth/SMLP2017/index.md

 We assume that everyone has a basic knowledge of R.
 Participants are expected to bring their own laptops.
 Wifi access will be available.

-**Please make sure you have the current versions of R and RStudio installed on your computer by the time you start the summer school, and that you have the R packages rstan and rstanarm installed.**
+**Please make sure you have the current versions of R and RStudio installed on your computer by the time you start the summer school, and that you have the R packages rstan and rstanarm installed.
+To install rstan, follow the instructions [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).**

 ## Dates, schedule, and slides